 No, definitely not!

 Feedlots solely exist to fatten and finish bison on a diet that is primarily based on grains, pulses, and/or soy meal.
 It's an unnatural diet for an animal designed to flourish and be finished on grass.

 Feedlot or grain-finished bison will not have the same health benefits as naturally grass-finished bison.
 The Omega 6 to Omega 3 ratio is invariably too high.

 In addition, feedlot or grain finishing can involve the use of genetically modified feed.
 Unless organically certified, all grains whether they be genetically modified or not, are usually grown in chemically treated soils.

-So no, currently there is no mandatory grading system for bison.
+Currently there is no mandatory grading system for bison.

 Still, a little consumer awareness can go a long way in making sure you are buying a quality product.

-Bison can be dry aged for up to 14 days, but due to its leanness 7 to 10 days is not uncommon.
+• Bison can be dry aged for up to 14 days, but due to its leanness 7 to 10 days is not uncommon.
 Little to no dry aging usually makes for unacceptable meat.

 For the most part, no. Bison steaks, roasts, stews, burgers and the like, all require slightly different cooking techniques than is the case for beef.